OrienteerBAP/Orienteer/README.md

 #### Embedded

-Orienteer is J2EE compatible Web Application and can be installed on all famous J2EE containers:
+Orienteer is Java Servlet 3.1 web application and can be installed on all famous compatible containers:

 - Jboss
 - Weblogic